 The Dos and Don’ts of Choke Chains and Other Pinch Collars

 When using a pinch or chain collar, be sure to do the following things:

 Be sure that you put the chain collar on your dog in the appropriate orientation.
 If you walk with the dog on your right, leash-end of the chain should hang from the left side of your dog’s neck, and it should look like a lower-case “q” when you put it on your dog’s neck.
 Reverse these directions if your dog walks on your left, and be sure the chain looks like a lower-case “p” when you put it on.

 Try to keep chain and pinch collars high on your dog’s neck, just below the jaw.
-This can take a little practice to get right, but it is important for achieving positive results and avoiding injuries.
+This can take a little practice to get right, but it is important for avoiding injuries.
 Some corrective collars feature leather tabs or similar devices that make it easier to keep the collar from slipping down your dog’s neck.

 Ensure that you are using a chain collar of the appropriate length.
 Most trainers and vets recommend measuring the circumference of your dog’s neck carefully, with a flexible ruler or measuring tape.
 Then, add about 4 or 5 inches to arrive at the proper length for a chain collar.